YOU MUST BE BORN AGAIN!

 The soul must give itself to prayer and the reading of the written Word, setting aside sufficient time each day for vital communion with the Lord Jesus in order that Jesus may feed the new man of the heart with His body and blood.

-Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever.
-(I Peter 1:23)
+having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever, (I Peter 1:23)

 As necessary as the written Word is for our successful transformation into a life-giving spirit, it is the living Word, Jesus, who is of supreme importance.
 The fatal error of the religionist is to place the written Word ahead of the living Word.
 The religionist, as did the Pharisee of old, attempts to find eternal life in the written Word.
 He will not come to the living Word and receive life.